Dogbreth: History

-On 2 August 2016 the band's third full length album Second Home was released on Asian Man Records.
+On 2 August 2016 the band's third full-length album Second Home was released on Asian Man Records.
 With members now split between Phoenix and Seattle following a cross-country move by Jemsek earlier that year.
 It featured additional guitars by new member Cesar Ruiz and drums by Elle Murtagh.
 The album received acclaim from publications such as SPIN and NPR, the latter of which called Jemsek’s songwriting “the work of punks who write youthful, larger-than-life songs that still wrinkle at the edges.”

-By mid 2015 Jemsek started going through some major transitions, living briefly in Flagstaff, AZ out of his 1996 Ford Club Wagon van, until finally deciding to relocate to Seattle, WA where he would spend the next four years.
+By mid 2015 Jemsek started going through some major transitions, living briefly in Flagstaff, Arizona, out of his 1996 Ford Club Wagon van, until finally deciding to relocate to Seattle, Washington, where he would spend the next four years.
 Jemsek befriended songwriter and musician Bil Palmer at a local Seattle coffee shop where they both were working, and eventually reformed Dogbreth with Palmer playing lead guitar, contributing songs and co-fronting the band.

-Together with Malia Seavey (drums), Greg Hughes (bass) and JJ (guitar/bass) they recorded ‘Ever Loving’ at the Unknown in Anacortes, Washington which was released on 25 October 2019.
+Together with Malia Seavey (drums), Greg Hughes (bass) and JJ (guitar/bass) they recorded ‘Ever Loving’ at the Unknown in Anacortes, Washington, which was released on 25 October 2019.
 Palmer wrote three songs for the new album, including lead single "When U Call My Name".
 The album had a warm critical reception.
 Martin Douglas at KEXP described the songs as “bountiful with warmth and emotional intelligence.”

 Dogbreth's first album Chookie was made available on streaming services in late 2020 after a TikTok of a teenager excitedly listening to it for the first time gained over 270,000 likes on the platform, which brought a renewed interest to the release.